apache/incubator-brooklyn/docs/use/guide/management/index.md

 **Detail**

 The Detail view gives an in-depth view of the application and its entities.
-Child/parent relationships between the entities are navigable using the entity tree.
+Child-parent relationships between entities are navigable using the entity tree.
 Selecting a specific entity allows you to access detailed information about that entity.

 [![Screenshot of the Webconsole Detail](webconsole-detail-w400.png "Screenshot of the Webconsole Detail")](webconsole-detail.png)

-The Detail view contains a breadcrumb, showing the current entitiy's position in the heirarchy, and six tabs:
+The Detail view contains a breadcrumb trail, showing the current entitiy's position in the heirarchy, and six tabs:

 **Summary:** Description of the selected entity.